Expectation-maximization for structure determination directly from cryo-EM micrographs: Numerical results

-In this section, we present numerical results for the stochastic approximate EM recovery algorithm described in Section~\ref{sec:patchEM}.
+In this section, we present numerical results for the approximate EM recovery algorithm described in Section~\ref{sec:EM}.
 The micrographs for the experiments were generated as follows.
-We sample rotation matrices from~$SO(3)$ uniformly at random as described in~\cite{shoemake1992uniform}.
-Given a volume and a sampled rotation matrix, we generate projections of the volume corresponding to the rotation matrix using the ASPIRE software package~\cite{garrett_wright_2023_7510635}.
+We sample rotation matrices from~$\SO(3)$ uniformly at random as described in~\cite{shoemake1992uniform}.
+Given a volume and sampled rotation matrices, we generate projections of the volume corresponding to the rotation matrices using the ASPIRE software package~\cite{garrett_wright_2023_7510635}.
 The projections are then placed in the measurement one by one; for each added projection, it is verified that the separation condition~\eqref{eq:sep} is not violated.
 The number of projections in the measurement,~$T$, is determined by the required density~$\gamma = T \frac{N^2}{\tilde{L}^2}$, where~$\tilde{L}^2$ is the size of a projection within the micrograph.
 Ultimately, the micrograph is corrupted by i.i.d.\ Gaussian noise with zero mean and variance corresponding to the desired SNR.

-We present reconstructions from micrographs generated in two different ways: \begin{itemize} \item In the first method, we generate the micrograph from volumes of the original size.
+We present reconstructions from micrographs generated in two different ways: \begin{itemize} \item \textbf{Method 1 for micrograph generation}: we generate the micrograph from volumes of the original size.
 Due to computational constraints, we downsample the micrograph by a factor of~$\tilde{L} / L$, where~$\tilde{L}^3$ is the original size of the volume, and~$L^2$ is the required projection size for computations; we aim to estimate a downsampled volume of size~$L^3$.
 Importantly, we assume that the downsampled target volumes are bandlimited (as assumed in Section~\ref{subsec:volume_formation}), but do not force it upon them.
-That is to say, the volume recovery error is bounded by this approximation error.
+That is to say, this approximation error bounds the volume recovery error.
 This method imitates the procedure one will perform on experimental data sets.
+We note that downsampling improves the SNR because the spectra of the volumes decay faster than the noise spectrum.

-\item In the second method, we generate the micrograph from volumes downsampled to size~$L^3$, expanded using the expansion~\eqref{eq:3-d-fourier-bessel} up to the maximal frequency.
-By that, we follow exactly our mathematical model of the micrograph generation (see Section~\ref{sec:math_model}) and we expect this method to outperform the first (more realistic) method. \end{itemize}
+\item \textbf{Method 2 for micrograph generation}: we generate the micrograph from volumes downsampled to size~$L^3$.
+We expect this method to outperform the first (more realistic) method.
+We note that this micrograph generation scheme is not exactly aligned with our mathematical model of the micrograph generation (see Section~\ref{sec:math_model}), since the target volume is not expanded using the expansion~\eqref{eq:3-d-fourier-bessel}; however, we still expect this method to outperform the first (more realistic) method. \end{itemize}